a-r-d/a-r-d.github.io/_posts/2023-04-19-divide-conquer-musks-attention-hack-startup-founders.markdown

 ## Trump recognized this, you can't deny it

 If you look at Trump, he used the same playbook.
-The polarization he evokes is remarkable in its depth.
+The polarization he elicits is remarkable in its depth.
 Almost every person in the country has a visceral reaction of either love or hate.
 I think even a majority of people might have a negative reaction to him, but it doesn't matter.
 Not that many people vote, so you only need 60 to 70 million people out of the 300+ million to love you.
 That seems doable, and he did it.

 I would even argue that this in fact the only way to succeed as a politician in the current era.
 You must be evocative and speak to a very specific audience who will love you.
 Broad appeal is meaningless (worse - it's boring), TV is dead, if you are aren't going viral on a controversy you are screwed.

-Case in point: I am watching [Vivek Ramaswamy's](https://twitter.com/VivekGRamaswamy) with interest since his campaign announcement one month ago, he is leaning deeply into controversial issues and quickly being talked about more than I would have expected.
+Case in point: I am watching [Vivek Ramaswamy](https://twitter.com/VivekGRamaswamy) with interest since his campaign announcement one month ago, he is leaning deeply into controversial issues and quickly being talked about more than I would have expected.
 He's doing the Trump playbook (e.g. - he just said we should give a gun to every Taiwanese family 🤣).

 ## The lesson